 • Leave a phone number where you can be reached when the adjuster arrives.

-• The adjuster will assess damages to the house.
+• The flood insurance adjuster will assess damages to the house.
 The owner should sign a proof of loss statement.
 Additional damage can be added when found.

 • Contact governmental offices for information.